dotzenith/lovesay/README.md

 lovesay can also be used with a variety of different color schemes.

-> lovesay uses [catppuccin](https://github.com/catppuccin) as it's default color scheme, but a different one can be specified using a positional argument.
+> lovesay uses [catppuccin](https://github.com/catppuccin) as it's default color scheme, but a different one can be specified using the `--color` option.

 For example:
 ```sh